 If you wish to, you can cancel the Services at any time.

 In addition, as a consumer, you have a period of 14 days from the date you have concluded the Agreement to tell us that you would like to withdraw from it, without giving any reason, and without incurring any charges or fees other than for the Services commenced upon your request or Services already provided.
 If you withdraw from the Agreement, the Agreement is considered not concluded.

 When we can cancel the Services

-We may end the Agreement immediately (and cancel your Card) if we have reasonable grounds for thinking that you have done any of the following things, which you must not do:
+We may end the Agreement immediately (and cancel the Card) if we have reasonable grounds for thinking that you have done any of the following things, which you must not do:

 We can also end the Agreement immediately and cancel the Services if:

-If you are unhappy in any way with your Card or the Services, or if you experience any problem, please contact us.
+If you are unhappy in any way with the Card or the Services, or if you experience any problem, please contact us.
 Complaints may be submitted as follows:

 In the claim, you will need to specify: